dougeby/IntuneDocs/intune/device-fresh-start.md

 # required metadata

 title: Reset Windows 10 devices with Microsoft Intune - Azure | Microsoft Docs
-description: Use Fresh Start to remove or uninstall apps on Windows 10 PCs using Microsoft Intune, including pre-installed apps from OEMs.
-Can also keep contents of Home folder using the if user data is retained setting.
+description: Use Fresh Start to remove or uninstall apps on Windows 10 PCs by using Microsoft Intune.
 keywords:
 author: MandiOhlinger
 ms.author: mandia